andygello555/json-dom/README.md

         The language which the markups are in (default "js") -path-scripts value
         The JSONPath-script pairs that should be added to the input json-dom.
 Format: "<JSON path>:script" (at least 1 required)
-  -verbose
+  -strip
+        Strip any existing script key-value pairs from the JSON -verbose
         Verbose output
 ```